stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/markdownsaveoptions/set_saveformat/_index.md

 ## MarkdownSaveOptions::set_SaveFormat method

 Specifies the format in which the document will be saved if this save options object is used.
-Can only be **Markdown**.
+Can only be [Markdown](../../../aspose.words/saveformat/).

 ```cpp
 void Aspose::Words::Saving::MarkdownSaveOptions::set_SaveFormat(Aspose::Words::SaveFormat value) override